Frostbite: Care Instructions

 • Do not expose frostbitten skin to cold temperatures.

-• Sunscreen and protective clothing can protect frostbitten skin from damage by the sun.
+• Use sunscreen and protective clothing.
+They can protect frostbitten skin from damage by the sun.

 • Do not rub or massage the injured area.